Repositorios-de-Estudio/sobre-mi-en-ingles/README.md

 ## In a situation: What would you do?

+Si tuviera una situación donde deber hacer dos cosas urgentes, una para su jefe y otro para el cliente. ¿Que haría primero?

 ## In a situation: How would you solve the issue?

-## what are your soft skills? (strengths)
+## What are your soft skills? (strengths/fortalezas)

+- I'm a good teammate, I like be a good player
+- I can be a leader when it is neccesary or I can follow instrucctions
+- Usually I document any issue to share knowledge with my teammates and our company
+- I some situations I preffer asking to someone before to do something
+- I like training and share to my teammates
+- I have exeperiencie to manage somethings on a projects and I have been exposed with the customer for listen and advise them

-## what are your hard skills? (strengths)
+## What are your hard skills? (strengths/fortalezas)

+- I have knowledge an experience on Windows Server, Linux Server and DataBases, also, I have been a administrator for some monitoring and security tools
+- I have knowledge on CI/CD with Kubernetes, Docker and Jenkins
+- I have exeperiencie on scripintg and remote implemetations
+- I have been working with Software As a Service and On-Premise Products
+- I can create, manage and solve incidents, issues or requeriments
+- I have knowledge an experience on security tools for logical attacks like Trellix ePO, Solidcore and WinMagic Enterprise Tools

 ## What are your weaknesses? (debilidades)

-- Sometimes I focus all my time and all my effort to solve a issue, I am trying to change this so If I take more than 1 day solving a issue I ask my teammates for help
+- Sometimes I focus all my time and all my effort to solve a issue, I am trying to change this so If I take more than 1 day solving an issue I ask my teammates for help
--
+- I some situations I preffer asking to someone before to do something

 ## Tell me how you handled a difficult situation (situación dificil)